Parabolic Dish

 Observational Status Summary

-We strongly recommend the observers read the detailed information about the observational status of the three radio telescopes provided via the following page, which also links to useful tools (Exposure Time Calculator, source visibilty tool, etc.):
+We strongly recommend the observers read the detailed information about the observational status of the three radio telescopes provided via the following page, which also links to useful tools (Exposure Time Calculator, source visibility tool, etc.):

 Here is a summary of the available receivers and back-ends: